MicrosoftDocs/office-developer-lync-evergreen-docs/docs/schema/introducing-enhanced-presence.md

   - Enhanced presence category instances can be easily managed with the built-in support of version tracking, life-time management, and unique data identification schemes.

-As an example, let us compare the simple presence state with the enhanced presence state used by Lync 2013.
+As an example, let's compare the simple presence state with the enhanced presence state used by Lync 2013.
 In addition to the availability, the enhanced presence state contains other state information including the activity description, the endpoint location, and state types.

 <table>
 <colgroup>